feelpp/mordicus/source/datamodel/class_diagram.rst

 Decomposition of operators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Among those types, the **DECOMPOSITION_OF_OPERATORS** data type deserves some attention.
+Among those types, the **DECOMPOSITION_OF_OPERATORS** data type deserves some attention, see :numref:`v0_zoom5`.
 It describes an operator expansion that splits variables, as:

 .. math::